 Hi- long time no touch in.
 As a former project, this blog is now abandoned- however I sending a message in a bottle out there to anyone who wanted some photography bites with their morning coffee or has wondered what the hell I’ve been up to.
 I have a new blog, The Last Year I Live With My Mother, which is my sole personal photography curation.
 Check it out for my latest photography projects, as well as my long returned film that FINALLY came back from Japan, some of which I’ve thrown above.
 Yummy slide film, pretty delicious if I do say so.

-Anonymous asked: what sort of film do you use?
+Anonymous said: what sort of film do you use?

 Fujifilm, best I’ve used is fuji provia.
 For medium format I use kodak portra 160